MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -SiteExternalSharingControlType
-The SiteExternalSharingControlType parameter specific the external user sharing setting for the label.
+The SiteExternalSharingControlType parameter specifies the external user sharing setting for the label.
 Valid values are:

 - ExternalUserAndGuestSharing
 - ExternalUserSharingOnly
 - ExistingExternalUserSharingOnly
 - Disabled

-These equate to the following settings through the UI:
+These correspond to the following settings through the admin center:

--Anyone
+- Anyone
--New and Existing Guests
+- New and Existing Guests
--Existing Guests
+- Existing Guests
--Only people in your organization
+- Only people in your organization

 ```yaml
 Type: Microsoft.Office.CompliancePolicy.Tasks.SiteExternalSharingControlType